 Journal article published in Environmental Health Perspectives in March of 2007, includes recommendations based on a review of scientific literature on lead exposure and health effects in Adults.

-Visit Resources for Health Professionals for more links, tools, and resources for physicians, public health professionals, and other health professionals.
+See Resources for Health Professionals for more links, tools, and resources for physicians and other health professionals.